freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 SOLR
  - Finish the configuration of solr in the installer
+    - include solrconfig.xml in our Solr directory.
+    - include synonyms, stopwords, etc.
  + create database crawler to import entire thing into Solr
  + Fix favorite creation
  + Fix placing searches from the profile pages
  + Fix pagination
  + Fix display of results
  - update all places that search can be performed in the project
-    - RSS feeds
+    + RSS feeds
-        - Link in headers
+        + Link in headers
-        - Link in alerts page
+        + Link in alerts page
     - Alerts
         - There were X new results for your Alert.
 Here are the first 15.
         - TOC at top of alerts with HTML anchors.
     + Front end
  - update flat advanced search page
+ - verify search parity:
+    - prefix/infix searching
+    - phrases
+    - facets
+        - status:blah works?
+    - etc.
- - add xxx-xx-xxxx etc to the stopwords list (#190), and add the stopwords to the Solr directory
+ + add xxx-xx-xxxx etc to the stopwords list (#190)
+ + add the stopwords to the Solr directory
+ - set up the Solr synonyms to mirror the ones in Sphinx
+ + try to reconfigure highlighting to see if the search for * failure can be fixed
  + change case title from Courtlistener.com / Browse / Foo --> / Cases / Foo
  + consider/resolve old URL support.
 What does /opinions/all/ do?
 What about /opinions/ca2/, etc?
  + add information about date/time formats.
 Useful to tell people that they can use timestamps or just dates.
 It